jadijadi/gittutorial/all-notes-from-tutorial.md

 3. **Adding Files to the Staging Area:**

-   Add files to the staging area to prepare them for commit.
+   To Add files to the staging area to prepare them for commit.
 You have several options:

-    - Add all (the changed) files:
+    - To add all (the changed) files:
       ```
       git add -A
       ```

-    - Add specific file types, e.g., all HTML files:
+    - To add specific file types, e.g., all HTML files:
       ```
       git add "*.html"
       ```

-    - Add specific file :
+    - To add a specific file :
       ```
-      git add "file-name"
+      git add <file>
       ```

-    - Add more than one file at the same time:
+    - To add more than one file at the same time:
       ```
       git add “file1.txt” “file2.txt”
       ```

-    - Adding any file that has "hello" in its name:
+    - To add any file that has "hello" in its name:
       ```
       git add “hello*”
       ```